The Road to the Capitol

 Erected by National

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A Valiant Stand (here, next to this marker); Marines & Flotillamen (a few steps from this marker); Dueling Grounds (about 400 feet away, measured in a direct line); a different marker also named Dueling Grounds (about 400 feet away); The Road to the Capital (about 400 feet away); Bladensburg Dueling Grounds (about 400 feet away); Second Line Falls (was about 400 feet away but has been reported missing. ); Historic Fort Lincoln Cemetery (approx. 0.2 miles away).
+A Valiant Stand (here, next to this marker); Marines & Flotillamen (a few steps from this marker); Dueling Grounds (about 400 feet away, measured in a direct line); a different marker also named Dueling Grounds (about 400 feet away); The Road to the Capital (about 400 feet away); Bladensburg Dueling Grounds (about 400 feet away); Historic Fort Lincoln Cemetery (approx. 0.2 miles away); Second Line Falls (approx. 0.2 miles away).
 Touch for a list and map of all markers in Colmar Manor.

 Credits.
-This page was last revised on September 3, 2016.
-This page originally submitted on September 2, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 183 times since then and 21 times this year.
+This page was last revised on June 12, 2020.
+It was originally submitted on September 2, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 233 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on September 2, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.